hyperads/ios-sdk/docs/_admob.md

 ### Banner

 * Fill `Class Name` field with a `HADCustomEventBanner`.
-And a `Parameter` with your HyperAdx statement string.
+And a `Parameter` with your HyperADX statement string.

 * Setup eCPM for new network

 Now you can setting up your Xcode project.

-* Put HyperAdx-SDK as described above
+* Put HyperADX-SDK as described above
 * Add HADCustomEventBanner.swift file

 **NOTE** - In the Objective-C only project you must create swift header file as described [here](http://stackoverflow.com/questions/24102104/how-to-import-swift-code-to-objective-c)